radumarg/lambdaQ/doc/development-plan.md

 - Besides Z basis, controls can be specified also in X basis ('+', '-') and Y basis ('+i', '-i').
 - Support for inductive data types, and custom data types.
 - Libraries (e.g. QFT, amplitude amplification, phase estimation, quantum arithmetic).
-- Teleportation as primitive.
+- Teleportation as a primitive.
 - Barrier statement.
-- Interpreter connects to a quantum cloud services like IBMQ [17] and sends the quantum program to be executed.
+- Interpreter connects to a quantum cloud service like IBMQ [17] and sends the quantum program to be executed.

 #### Other Features - Currently Out of Scope